lambdaclass/cairo-vm_in_go/README.md

 // └─────┴─────┴───┴───┴───┴───┴───┴───┴───┴───┴────┴────┴────┴────┴────┴────┘
 ```

-As we can see in the picture above, all the information we need is present on the bits representation of the instruction.
+As we can see in the chart above, all the information we need is present on the bits representation of the instruction.
 The first thing to do is create a structure that stores it.

 ```go
 type Instruction struct {